sttng/LDD/doc/developer-mode.md

 * S shows statistics
 * G hides grid
 * ALT GR + I shows all the bricks in

+## Ctrl

+* Ctrl+T or menu "Developer / Create model of all bricks":  Opens an exploded model with all the parts of the library.
+* Ctrl + Alt + T or AltGr + T or the "Developer / Create model of filtered bricks" menu: Opens an exploded model with all the filtered parts (see chapter Selection filters).

 ## LUA console